 In 1996, a federal law called the Health Insurance Portability and Accountability Act (HIPAA) was enacted to improve patient health protection.
 That created a standard for data management across the healthcare industry.
 The HIPAA Privacy Rule outlines a standard for using and disclosing protected health information (PHI).
 In connection, the Security Rule covers how electronic PHI is stored, transferred, and protected while still being made accessible to patients.
 Healthcare providers, insurance companies, and other entities that manage patient data must follow the outlined rules.
 It’s enforced by the U.S. Department of Health and Human Services (HHS), with compliance failure leading to hefty fines and legal troubles.

-The Risks of Non-Compliance
+The Risks of Non-Compliance to Small Business Doctors

 - Fines and penalties: The HHS’s Office for Civil Rights (OCR) can impose large fines on non-compliant practices.
 Those can range from $100 to $50,000 per violation, with a yearly cap of $1.5 million.